 Choosing a customer journey map will depend on what your priorities are for doing the journey map in the first place.
 Luckily, there are several options to choose from:

-Current state journey maps visualize the experience customers have when attempting to accomplish a goal with your product or company as it exists today.
+Current state journey maps visualise the experience customers have when attempting to accomplish a goal with your product or company as it exists today.
 This is the most common type of customer journey map – but the least strategic.

-Future state journey maps visualize the best case, ideal-state journey for an existing product or a journey for a product that doesn’t exist yet.
+Future state journey maps visualise the best case, ideal-state journey for an existing product or a journey for a product that doesn’t exist yet.
 For example, companies looking to provide a better customer experience in a COVID-19 world would choose a future state journey.